 TSP Trust Service Provider

-QTSP Qualified Trust Service Provider under eIDAS 2 [i.1]
+QTSP Qualified Trust Service Provider

+NOTE: Under eIDAS 2 [i.1].

 4 Features of PDL

 4.1 Common Context

 PDL, in nature, is a permissioned electronic ledger which is distributed.
 The capabilities to configure automated process which are permissioned fit into more possibilities for regulatory frameworks to provide legal certainty with distributed ledgers which usually are not single-jurisdictional governance model instead of multi-jurisdictional governance model.
 The European Union and the efforts for the Digital Single Market in the European space represent per se a multi-jurisdictional governance model which can be harmonised for specific requirements when a distributed ledger is being used like EBSI (European Blockchain Services Infrastructure).